CryptikEd/Weird-Factz-Quiz-/README.md

 - *Text block*
    - Question
 - *Answer buttons*
    - Each quiz comes with four answer options, each option has its own button.
 There is only one correct answer.
-The option button pressed will indicate if the answer was correct (highlights in green for a delay of o,3 sec), or incorrect (highlights in red for a delay of 0,3 sec) and open the next question.
+The option button pressed will indicate if the answer was correct (highlights in green for a delay of o,3 sec), or incorrect (highlights in red for a delay of 0,3 sec) and open the next question

 ![Quiz page](assets/docs/testingimages/quizpage.png)